A Quick Primer on Machine Learning in Wireless Communications: Performance Measures

 \subsection{Machine Learning Performance Measures}

-These measures are meant for supervised learning only since the ground truth is available by definition.
-Let us call the ground truth $\mathbf{y}_\text{true}$ and the predicted value based on the machine learning prediction $\mathbf{y}_\text{pred}$.
-These are column vectors the entries of which are integers.
-These integers represent categories (i.e., do not have any quantitative significance).
-Currently one performance measure is used in the source code: \begin{itemize} \item Classification error: $\sum_i \mathbbm{1}\big [ [\mathbf{y}_\text{true}]_i \neq [\mathbf{y}_\text{pred}]_i] \big ]$.
-Accuracy is defined as the complement of the average classification error.
-Similar to accuracy, classification error becomes meaningless if one category has rare occurrence and the classifier points to the normal class \cite{bishop}. \end{itemize}
+These measures are meant for supervised learning only since the ground truth is known.
+Let us call the ground truth $\mathbf{y}$ and the predicted value based on the machine learning prediction $\mathbf{\hat y}$. \begin{itemize} \item \textbf{Accuracy:} Defined as the complement of the mean classification error: $\frac{1}{M}\sum_{i=1}^M \mathbbm{1}\big [ [\mathbf{y}]_i \neq [\mathbf{\hat y}]_i] \big ]$.
+Note that accuracy can become meaningless if one category has rare occurrence since the classifier points to the majority class \cite{bishop}. \item \textbf{Precision and recall:} Used when the classification is imbalanced and the classes are not distributed equally or close enough.
+The reader is invited to look up their definition in other references (e.g., \cite{goodfellow}). \end{itemize}

+While these measures are easier to explain in a binary classification, it is more difficult---though still relevant---for multi-class classification.
+There are other measures that can be used, such as the F1 score and the receiver operating characteristic area under the curve, which we invite the reader to look up.

+For regression, the root MSE, MSE, and MAE quantities are all used as performance measures (besides being \textit{de jure} loss functions).
+The \textit{normalized} MSE (NMSE), defined as the MSE divided by the variance of the ground truth $\sigma_y^2$, has gained popularity in recent publications despite being suitable for linear relationships.
+In addition, the coefficient of determination ($R^2$) can also be used, though it is meaningful in linear regression.
+Otherwise for non-linear relations, imposing a high bias model (in our case a linear relationship) can cause this quantity to be negative.
+Definition of bias and the bias-variance trade-off can be found in several references (e.g., \cite{bishop}).
+There are suitable measures for non-linear relationships such as the maximal information coefficient, which the reader is also invited to look up.